keijiro/VideolabTest/README.md

 [Duck]: https://poly.google.com/view/frSLi6b6Vid
 [CC-BY]: https://creativecommons.org/licenses/by/3.0/

-A TiltBlush sketch used in "TiltBrush" was created by Lisa Padilla and published under a [CC-BY] license.
+A TiltBlush sketch used in "TiltBrush" scene was created by Lisa Padilla and published under a [CC-BY] license.
 See the original Poly page "[Colorful Man]" for further details.